 - Sweetened condensed milk: I add this to sweeten the cheesecake filling without compromising the consistency.
 Condensed milk is perfect to help it hold its shape after it has set.

 - Decorations: I add the yellow, purple, and pink food coloring to the pastel swirl to the cheesecake.
-I like to top it with additional Cool Whip and fun sprinkles to decorate it, too.

 See the recipe card below for exact ingredient amounts, nutritional information, and detailed instructions.